ulfschneider/afova/README.md

 npm i afova
 ```

-Then import afova into your JavaScript / TypeScript setup:
+Then import afova into your JavaScript/TypeScript setup:

 ```js
 import { afova } from 'afova'